Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Numerical Examples

 \subsection{Non-Convex Test-Problem ``W3''}

 The second example is problem ``W3'' taken from~\cite{ma_evolutionary_2019}.
-The problem has box constraints and multiple nonlinear inequality constraints.
+The problem has box constraints and multiple non-linear inequality constraints.
 Whilst the unconstrained Pareto Front is simply a line in objective space, the constraints make it partially non-convex.
 We have chosen the problem with $3$ variables and $2$ objectives to compare our algorithm against a simple weighted-sum scalarization.
 It reads:

-Because the constraints $c_1$ and $c_2$ describe the feasible set in terms of the objective values we can show the attainable objective values in objective space in~\Cref{fig:example2}.
+Because the constraints $c_1$ and $c_2$ describe the feasible set in terms of the objective values we can show the attainable objective values in objective space in~\cref{fig:example2}.
 The critical set is again shown in black.

 For the first run (shown on the left), we largely used the same parameters as in the previous section, but relaxed the stopping criteria a bit.
 For example, the relative stopping tolerances were reduced to $10^{-6}$ and up to 500 iterations were allowed.
-For the restoration procedure, we used the NLopt solver~\cite{nlopt} and its local ``COBYLA'' algorithm.
-The same solver and similar stopping criteria were used to solve a weighted-sum scalarization of\eqref{eqn:mw3} with objective $\nicefrac{1}{2} f_1 + \nicefrac{1}{2} f_2$.
-The blue trajectory in~\Cref{fig:example2} shows that our method with \ac{rbf} models can find a critical point on the non-convex part of the Pareto Front while the weighted-sum solution always must belong to the linear part.\\ Because the initial iterate was not feasible, a restoration step has to be performed right at the beginning.
+Whilst the step problems are modeled using JuMP~\cite{julia_jump} and solved with any suitable LP or QP solver, like COSMO~\cite{julia_cosmo}, restoration uses the NLopt solver~\cite{nlopt} and its local ``COBYLA'' algorithm.
+The same non-linear solver and similar stopping criteria were used to solve a weighted-sum scalarization of~\eqref{eqn:mw3} with objective $\nicefrac{1}{2} f_1 + \nicefrac{1}{2} f_2$.
+The blue trajectory in~\cref{fig:example2} shows that our method with \ac{rbf} models can find a critical point on the non-convex part of the Pareto Front while the weighted-sum solution always must belong to the linear part.\\ Because the initial iterate was not feasible, a restoration step has to be performed right at the beginning.
 This can cause the final iterate to be far away from the initial site.
 We see can similarly observe in the left graphic, that there are two additional restorations close to the concave knee of the Pareto Front, which again prevents convergence.
 For comparison, in a second run, we tried to relax the compatibility parameters.
 The right plot shows that indeed one restoration can be avoided and the iterates do not deviate that much.